-- (5) The 2,676,954 shares of our Series F preferred stock outstanding on an actual basis will convert into 3,212,338 shares of common stock upon the closing of this offering. - (6) The 1,431,307 shares of our Series G preferred stock outstanding on an actual basis will convert into 1,431,307 shares of common stock upon the closing of this offering. - (7) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the range listed on the cover page of this prospectus, would increase (decrease) each of pro forma as adjusted additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$ .
+(5) The 2,676,954 shares of our Series F preferred stock outstanding on an actual basis will convert into 3,212,338 shares of common stock upon the closing of this offering.

+- (6) The 1,431,307 shares of our Series G preferred stock outstanding on an actual basis will convert into 1,431,307 shares of common stock upon the closing of this offering. - (7) Certain outstanding warrants to purchase shares of our preferred stock will, if unexercised, automatically convert upon the completion of this offering into an aggregate of 11,160 shares of our common stock, based on the initial public offering price of \$10.00 per share.

-The number of shares of our common stock to be outstanding after this offering is based on 8,993,144 shares of our common stock outstanding as of June 30, 2013.
+The number of shares of our common stock to be outstanding after this offering is based on 9,004,334 shares of our common stock outstanding as of June 30, 2013.
+This number of shares includes shares of common stock with respect to certain outstanding warrants to purchase shares of our preferred stock that, if not exercised prior to the completion of this offering, will automatically convert in the aggregate into 11,160 shares of common stock, based on the initial public offering price of \$10.00 per share.
 This number of shares does not include:

-- 736,138 shares of common stock subject to outstanding options as of June 30, 2013, with a weighted average exercise price of \$6.65327 per share; - 46,466 shares of Series F preferred stock issuable upon the exercise of outstanding warrants, with a weighted average exercise price of \$9.38302 per share; - 9,971 shares of Series G preferred stock issuable upon the exercise of outstanding warrants, with a weighted average exercise price of \$12.98521 per share; and - 800,000 shares of common stock available for future sale or issuance under our 2013 Long-Term Incentive Plan and 297,729 shares of common stock available for future sale or issuance under our prior stock option plans.
+- 736,138 shares of common stock subject to outstanding options as of June 30, 2013, with a weighted average exercise price of \$6.65327 per share; - 21,666 shares of Series F preferred stock issuable upon the exercise of outstanding warrants, with a weighted average exercise price of \$11.5384 per share, which will automatically be adjusted upon the completion of this offering to be exercisable for an aggregate of 26,000 shares of common stock, with a weighted average exercise price of \$9.6152 per share; - 6,667 shares of Series G preferred stock issuable upon the exercise of outstanding warrants, with an exercise price of \$10.50 per share, which will automatically be adjusted upon the completion of this offering to be exercisable for 6,667 shares of common stock, with an exercise price of \$10.50 per share; and - 800,000 shares of common stock available for future sale or issuance under our 2013 Long-Term Incentive Plan and 297,729 shares of common stock available for future sale or issuance under our prior stock option plans.